Primer

 abstract = True

-This declaration will then not become an actual table in the database, but rather becomes shared functionality for models that inherit from it.
+This declaration will not become an actual table in the database, but rather becomes shared functionality for models that inherit from it.
 So a concrete class may look like:

 from myapp.models import MyAbstractModel